Planning to Sell? How to answer THE most important question

 Buyers ask THE question to evaluate how likely and willing you are to stay on or if you already have one foot out the door.

-Obviously you don’t want to lie, but there is a right and wrong way to answer THE question.
+Obviously, you don’t want to lie, but there is a right and wrong way to answer THE question.
 Answers like “I want to slow down a bit” or “I want to travel” or “we’ve got a baby on the way and I want to spend more time at home” communicate to a potential buyer that you plan on winding down when they take over.
-However, what they want to hear is your intention to help them realise the potential locked inside your business.
+However, what they want to hear is your intention to help them realize the potential locked inside your business.